An Empirical Analysis of Fairness Notions under Differential Privacy: Methodology

+\paragraph{Adult:} The UCI Adult dataset~\cite{Dua:2019} contains 49,531 income survey records from the 1994 U.S. census.
+For our classification task, we use the binarized ``income'' feature as the target variable, predicting whether an individual's income exceeds \$50k per year.
+The dataset also includes features such as sex, race, age, education, occupation, and marital status, among others.

+\paragraph{ACS Income:} The ACS Income dataset~\cite{ding2021retiring} is a more recent alternative to the UCI Adult dataset, addressing certain limitations related to employment status and income reporting.
+It uses data from the years 2014-2018 and contains 1,599,229 data points.
+The dataset includes the same features as the Adult dataset, along with additional metadata such as geographical information.
+The task remains to predict whether an individual's income exceeds \$50k per year.
+For our analysis, we use a 10\% sample of the ACS survey results from California in 2018.

-\paragraph{ ACS Employment} The ACS employment dataset~\cite{DBLP:conf/nips/DingHMS21} is derived from the American Community Survey released by the US Census bureau, where the feature informing if a given individual was employed in the year of the data collection is transformed into the prediction target.
-Here, we use $10\%$ of the survey results for the state of California in 2018.
-It includes features such as educational attainment, marital status, citizenship, employment status of parents, among others.
+\paragraph{ACS Employment:} The ACS Employment dataset~\cite{ding2021retiring} is derived from the American Community Survey released by the U.S. Census Bureau, with the prediction target being whether an individual was employed during the year of data collection.
+We use 10\% of the survey results for California in 2018.
+The dataset includes features such as educational attainment, marital status, citizenship, and parental employment status, among others.

-\paragraph {ACS Income} The ACS income dataset~\cite{DBLP:conf/nips/DingHMS21} was created as an alternative to the UCI Adult dataset.
-The task is to predict if a person’s income is above \$50k/yr.
-As for the ACS Employment dataset, we use a 10\% sample of data from the ACS survey results for the state of California in 2018.

-\paragraph {LSAC} The Law School dataset~\cite{wightman1998lsac} from the law school admissions council’s national longitudinal bar passage study to predict whether a candidate would pass the bar exam.
-It consists of law school admission records, including gender, race, features like family income, and others derived from the GPA.
-The classification target is the binary feature “isPassBar”.
+\paragraph{LSAC.} The Law School dataset~\cite{wightman1998lsac} is from the Law School Admissions Council’s National Longitudinal Bar Passage Study, aimed at predicting whether a candidate would pass the bar exam.
+It includes law school admission records with features such as gender, race, family income, and GPA-derived metrics.
+The classification target is the binary feature “isPassBar.”

-\paragraph {Adult} The UCI Adult dataset~\cite{Dua:2019} contains US census income survey records.
-We use the binarized “income” feature as the target variable for our classiﬁcation task to predict if an individual’s income is above \$50k/yr.

-\paragraph{COMPAS} The COMPAS dataset~\cite{angwin2016machine} for recidivism risk prediction consists of records comprising convicted persons criminal history, including gender and race as demographic features.
-We use the ground truth of whether the offender was re-arrested (binary) as the target variable for classiﬁcation.
-Notice that the positive outcome (True) is the undesirable result.
-Moreover, the majority group (Black males) obtains higher positive rates.
+\paragraph{COMPAS.} The COMPAS dataset~\cite{angwin2016machine} for recidivism risk prediction includes records of convicted individuals, along with their criminal history and demographic features such as gender and race.
+We use the binary outcome of whether the offender was re-arrested as the target variable for classification.
+Note that a positive outcome (True) represents an undesirable result.
+Additionally, the majority group (Black Males) has higher positive rates.

-We transformed all categorical attributes using one-hot encoding and standardized all features vectors to have zero mean and unit variance.